RLSNLP/Image-Generation-Examples/Readme.md

 I was involved in a project to generate interior design images using line sketches (Lineart) and Prompt.
 I used ControlNet for training.
 The first table below shows the generated design images for a residential entrance, a gym and a residential lobby.
 The second table below provides additional details.
 As the training steps vary, the generated design images also undergo changes.

-I made some notes (in Chinese) about the knowledge of generating images using the diffusion model, see Backgrounds.
+I also made some notes (in Chinese) about the knowledge of generating images using the diffusion model, see the Background folder.

 <table>
   <tr>